-A person who is blind or who has an ambulatory disability may park without fee for an unlimited period in a parking zone which is restricted as to the length of time parking is permitted.
-This does not apply to zones in which parking, standing or stopping of all vehicles is prohibited, or which are reserved for special vehicles, or where parking is prohibited by any parking ban.
-As a condition to this privilege, the vehicle must display the special handicapped plate or placard.
+A person who is blind or has an ambulatory disability may park without a fee for an unlimited period in a parking zone that is restricted as to the length of time parking is permitted.
+This does not apply to zones where parking, standing, or stopping of all vehicles is prohibited, reserved for special vehicles, or where any parking ban prohibits parking.
+As a condition of this privilege, the vehicle must display the special disabled plate or placard.

-A person, other than a person with a disability, who for his or her own purposes parks a vehicle in a space for persons with disabilities will be fined for each violation and will be liable for towing charges.
+A person other than a person with a disability who parks a vehicle in a space for persons with disabilities will be fined for each violation and will be liable for towing charges.
 He or she will also be liable for at least a portion of the storage charges, and an artisan's lien may be imposed against the vehicle for payment of the charges assessed.

 Application for either (special) disabled registration plates or disabled windshield placards may be made to this Department by any person residing within the state of Vermont.
 An organization may apply for and receive special registration plates and placards for a vehicle registered in the applicant's name if the vehicle is primarily used to transport persons who have an ambulatory disability or are blind.

 The placards are issued to a person who is blind or has an ambulatory disability.
 A Disabled Parking Placard application (form #VD-120) must be completed.

 One set of plates is issued (without additional fees) for a vehicle registered to a person who is blind or has an ambulatory disability or to a parent or guardian of a person with a permanent disability.
-Complete a registration form (form #VD-119) to request a Disabled plate.
+Complete a registration form to request a Disabled plate.